SaaiAravindhRaja/Plan-Like-A-BOSS/README.md

 ## 📄 License

-MIT © 2024 - Made with ❤️ for SMU students
+Made with ❤️ for SMU students